IntersectMBO/plutus-apps/doc/adr/0010-marconi-indexer-rollbacks.rst

 * The `Query` data type contains the following fields:

-  * Validity interval (can be any interval defined by using the slot numbers or a special value that turn off checking for validity)
   * q (type variable standing for the query)

 * Result

-  * Slot number at which the query was ran
   * r (type variable standing for the query result)

 Functions